 At IYF, one of the ways we intentionally program for learner variability and neurodiverse youth is by working to incorporate the principles of universal design for learning (UDL) into the development and delivery of our curricula and trainings.
 A research-based set of principles to guide the design of learning environments that are optimally accessible and effective for all, UDL is gaining global traction as a foundational element of inclusive education.
 Donors have taken notice: not only has USAID made a commitment to mainstreaming UDL in its education programming, but Oak Foundation’s recent funding of IYF to partner with neurodivergent youth in participatory grant-making emphasizes that young people with learning differences need to be active participants in identifying what works for all youth.

-Here are a few simple things we do at IYF to engage and build on the strengths of all individuals:
+Here are five simple things we do at IYF to engage and build on the strengths of all individuals:

 - Provide information verbally and in writing.
 We see this technique in infomercials for a reason—"call now!” in writing on the screen and repeated by a voice-over helps ensure that everyone gets the message.